 - Last update: 2020/11/03 at 18:04

 - charm bracelet

 - stocking stuffer

 I am a high school math teacher and 3D printing hobbyist.
 I have been 3D printing since 2017 and enjoy making things for my classes and my own children and home in San Diego, California, USA.

-I have a 3D printing sub-site abbymath.com/3DPrinting.
-See my video on YouTube and my user story written and published by Simplify3D.
 I design with Mathematica, CorelDRAW, Fusion 360, and Tinkercad.
 I love my MakerGear M3-ID and my Palette 2S Pro.
 I have a Prusa MK3S as well.
 I started a 3D printing sub-site abbymath.com/3DPrinting, but it needs some updating.